 A.2 Raise Factors

-A teacher who meets the education requirement as defined by the Indiana Department of Education definition of possession of an additional content area degree or credit hours shall move over one to education column. ,
+A teacher who meets the education requirement as defined by the Indiana Department of Education definition of possession of an additional content area degree or credit hours shall move over one to education column.

 In 2023-2024, a teacher who is rated effectively or highly effective on the previous year’s evaluation shall advance from the Teacher’s row on the 2022-2023 salary grid column to the next row in the appropriate column on the 2023-2025 salary grid columns.
-In 2024-2025, no teacher will receive a base salary increase
+In 2024-2025, a teacher who is rated effectively or highly effective on the previous year’s evaluation shall remain on the same row on the 2024-2025 salary grid as they were on the 2023-2024 salary grid representing a $500 raise.
+A new teacher shall receive a $500 salary adjustment.
+Each step of the salary schedule will be increased by $500 for the 2024-2025 school year.

 A. 3 Transition